fermyon/developer/content/cloud/serverless-ai.md

 Does Fermyon Serverless AI come with any specific or special support services?

 - **I read somewhere that I’ll receive data about my AI inferencing usage — where can I find that data?
 Where can I find a reference as to the definition(s) of each of those data elements?**
-In the request response body, you will see the number of prompt tokens and number of generated tokens for inferencing requests.
+In the request response body, you will see the number of prompt tokens and the number of generated tokens for inferencing requests.
 For embedding requests, you'll be presented with the number of prompt tokens.

 - **What programming languages / SDKs can I use to invoke Serverless AI?**
 Please visit the [API Guide](/spin/serverless-ai-api-guide.md) for this information.